AudiusProject/audius-protocol/monitoring/README.md

 Alerts are extracted from dashboards using the [thresholds](#thresholds) setting.
 See the previous link for details on how alerts are defined.

-Thresholds are continously extraced from panels and Alerts are created using a cronjob which runs every 10 minutes.
-If an expected Alert has not been generated, confirm that all required fields are present and the output of the cronjob does not have any failures: `/tmp/cron-alerts.log`.
+Every 10 minutes, a cronjob will extract Thresholds from Panels and matching Alerts will be created.
+If an expected Alert has not been generated, confirm that all required fields are present and the output of the cronjob does not have any failures.
+The cronjob's logs can be found at `/tmp/cron-alerts.log` when ssh'ing into `prometheus-grafana-metrics`.

 Alerts extracted on one system should not be mixed with another.
 Alert extraction relies on dashboard IDs which vary by deployment.